 Powtoon also has free options.
 So if you aren’t ready to open your wallet, you can still use their service for free with limited features.

-This is the video camera I use for videos where you see me talking.
+This is the video camera I use for videos where you see me talking on YouTube.

 Obviously you get more features with a paid tool, but you may discover the freebies are enough!